 FM Broadcast Receiver

 This example shows how to build an FM mono or stereo receiver using MATLAB® and Communications System Toolbox™.
-You can either use captured signals or receive signals in real time using the Communications System Toolbox Support Package for RTL-SDR Radio.
+You can either use captured signals, or receive signals in real time using the RTL-SDR Radio or ADALM-PLUTO Radio.

 Required Hardware and Software

 To run this example using captured signals, you need the following software:

 To receive signals in real time, you also need one of the following hardware: